 Australia continues to accept applications for visitor and other visas, but people coming from high-risk countries are advised not to apply for temporary visas.

-If you need immigration assistance for Australia, be free to contact us on some of the available contacts or by filling out our questionnaire.
+If you need immigration assistance for Australia, be free to contact us on some of the available contacts or schedule a consultation with our registered migration agent here so we can have a better insight into your circumstances and properly evaluate your case.

 *Please, note that the information in this article is valid only at the time of its announcement.
 For latest information, please, check the relevant websites.